George Washington Rains

-Biography
+Life and career

 Rains was born in Craven County, North Carolina in 1817.
-He graduated from the United States Military Academy at West Point in 1842 as third out of a class of 56; being commissioned a 2nd Lieutenant in the Corps of Engineers.
-In the next year, he transferred to the 4th U.S. Artillery Regiment and then became an assistant professor of chemistry, mineralogy, and geology back at West Point.
-He participated in the Mexican–American War, fighting at Vera Cruz, Cerro Gordo, Contreras, Churubusco, Molino del Rey and Chapultepec.
-During his time fighting in the war, he served under General Zachary Taylor, who would go on to become the 12th president of the United States.
+He graduated from the United States Military Academy at West Point in 1842, third out of a class of 56; he was then commissioned a 2nd Lieutenant in the Corps of Engineers.
+In the next year, he transferred to the 4th U.S. Artillery Regiment, and then became an assistant professor of chemistry, mineralogy, and geology back at West Point.

+Rains participated in the Mexican–American War.
+He was the first American to enter Vera Cruz (to exchange prisoners on behalf of General Winfield Scott) and was assigned as a staff officer to Gideon Pillow's brigade.
+He fought at Vera Cruz, Cerro Gordo, Contreras, Churubusco, Molino del Rey and Chapultepec.
+During his time fighting in the war, he served under General Scott.
 For his services, he was promoted to 1st Lieutenant and brevetted Captain.

 Over the next years he frequently changed stations and often served on recruiting duty.
-The full Captain's promotion came in February 1856 when he was stationed in New York but he resigned his commission half a year later.
+His permanent promotion to Captain came in February 1856 when he was stationed in New York, but he married that year into one of America's wealthiest families (the Ramsdells, of Newburgh, NY), resigned his commission that October, and moved to upstate New York.

-Rains became a proprietor of the Washington & Highland Iron Works in Newburgh, New York and became a patent holding engineer for steam engines and boilers.
-He also married local Frances Josephine Ramsell (1838–1919) with whom he'd have a daughter, Fanny Powell Rains.
+Rains became a proprietor of the large Washington & Highland Iron Works in Newburgh, New York, where he gained extensive experience managing a factory, hiring employees, and organizing shipping and logisitics.
+He held patents for steam boilers.
+His wife, Frances Josephine Ramsell (1838–1919), gave him a daughter, Fanny Powell Rains, in 1858.